Welding Gas Cylinder Recertification Costs and Process Guide

 recertification fees for cylinders

-Typical recertification fees for high‑pressure welding cylinders generally fall between $20 and $25 per bottle, though some suppliers charge $40–$60 depending on gas type and bottle size.
+Typical recertification fees for high-pressure welding cylinders generally fall between $20 and $25 per bottle.
+Some suppliers charge $40–$60 depending on gas type and bottle size.
 Local fire protection companies and specialty shops can vary widely by region and policy.

 Given new bottles cost $200–$375, the recertification process is usually more economical for older tanks.
 Always confirm whether quoted fees include inspection, testing, and any reconditioning or additional charges for out-of-service cylinders.